 Courses for Proficiency Awards must have a grade of “C” or “P” or better beginning Fall 2012.

+Additional degree can be in a specific major, General Studies with an area of emphasis, an Associate Degree for Transfer, or an additional option or emphasis within the major of the original degree.

 Coursework taken for previously earned degrees may be used to fulfill the above requirements if deemed comparable by a counselor and/or discipline faculty.

-No additional general education or local graduation requirements may be required
+No additional general education or local graduation requirements may be required.

 Exceptions to Graduation Requirements